cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 !!!
 Important
-    In case the failure scenario you are experiencing is not covered by this section, please immediately contact EnterpriseDB for support and assistance.
+    In case the failure scenario you are experiencing is not covered by this section, please immediately contact EDB for support and assistance.

 !!!
 Seealso "Postgres instance manager"
     Please refer to the ["Postgres instance manager" section](instance_manager.md)